ipshipyard/ipfs-quicklaunch/PROJECT_PLAN.md

 #### **Core Functionality**

-- ✅ App creation, editing, and deletion with petnames
+- ✅ App creation, editing, and deletion with nicknames
 - ✅ Multiple version management per app with CID/hash tracking
 - ✅ One-click app launching in new tabs
 - ✅ Search and filtering capabilities